bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 ## Deploying a Flutter app

-To build and deploy a Flutter app, a workflow must contain these Flutter Steps:
+To build and deploy a Flutter app, a Workflow must contain these Flutter Steps:

 * **Flutter Install**
 * **Flutter Build**

-If you have platforms specified in your repository, a **deploy** workflow will be automatically generated when adding the app on Bitrise.
-The content of this workflow depends on the platforms: for example, if your app contains only an iOS project, the workflow will contain the **Certificate and profile installer** and the **Xcode Archive & Export for iOS** Steps.
+If you have platforms specified in your repository, a **deploy** Workflow will be automatically generated when adding the app on Bitrise.
+The content of this Workflow depends on the platforms: for example, if your app contains only an iOS project, the Workflow will contain the **Certificate and profile installer** and the **Xcode Archive & Export for iOS** Steps.

-You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow.
+You can build both iOS and Android projects at the same time or you can build them separately, each using their own Workflow.
 You can set this in the **Platform** input of the **Flutter Build** Step any time.
 By default, the Step is configured according to the platform or platforms that the scanner detected when adding the app on Bitrise.

-Here's an example workflow we'll use in this configuration, with all the necessary Steps:
+Here's an example Workflow we'll use in this configuration, with all the necessary Steps:

 ![](/img/flutter-getting-started.jpg)

 We'll discuss the Steps specific to iOS and Android deployment in their respective sections!

 {% include message_box.html type="note" title="Packages and libraries" content="We also support building Flutter packages and libraries.
-Unlike in the case of apps, there is no artifact to build so there is no need for a **Flutter Build** Step in your workflow."%}
+Unlike in the case of apps, there is no artifact to build so there is no need for a **Flutter Build** Step in your Workflow."%}

 ### Deploying a Flutter app to Bitrise